dgblack/AndroidStreamControl/README.md

 <br><br>
 WebRTC is slow, particularly with devices with larger screens.
 Decreasing the resolution of the video frame sent over WebRTC will reduce lag.
-You can do this by setting PROJECTED_PIXELS_HEIGHT and PROJECTED_PIXELS_WIDTH in MainActivity.java.
+You can do this by setting PROJECTED_PIXELS_HEIGHT and PROJECTED_PIXELS_WIDTH in RemoteAndroid.java.
 <br><br>
 The sending of video frames is triggered by screen pixels changing frame-to-frame.
 We have found that screen sharing where the local device screen pixels are changing a lot frame to frame